iossifovlab/gpf/docs/grr_workflow.md

    This command should calculate the md5 sums for all resource files and store them into a resource manifest file named `.MANIFEST`.

-   Also for each resource files this command will be created a state file into repository state directory `.grr` that contains md5 sum, path, size and timestamp of the file.

    When you are sure that the large resource files are in sync within the DVC repository you can use: